 Switching declarative XML provisioning to a code-base approach

 First, for the non-developers out there, what is XML provisioning?
 In general terms, XML provisioning is the automation of all steps required to upload, deploy, create files or resources on a SharePoint site.
-You do this by using XML files containing a list of instructions to define what these resources are, and what properties should be apply to them.
+You do this by using XML files containing a list of instructions to define what these resources are, and what properties should be applied to them.
 Up until SharePoint Online, this was the recommended approach for packaging and deploying SharePoint components.
 This approach was a time-saver, since modern tools such as Visual Studio can generate most of the XML markup for a SharePoint 2013 deployment.
 However, it always caused some headaches when upgrading to the next version of SharePoint, mostly due to cross-file dependencies.
 No wonder Microsoft is against it now.

 So, what to do in the future?
 Use remote provisioning, which is a code-based approach that programmatically created every element (fields, content types, files, libraries, webs) on your site.
-There are multiple resources online (some of them below) to help you getting started with this new model.
+There are multiple resources online (some of them below) to help you get started with this new model.
 Nonetheless, switching development approaches will require more development time, so keep that in mind when assessing costs.

 Avoid custom master pages